akamming/Domoticz_VolvoRecharge_Plugin/README.md

 - restart domoticz
 - (if you don't have a volco on call account) Create a Volvo on Call Username/password, which is linked to your vehicle. (basically: install the follow on call app on your handset and follow instructions)
 - follow instructions on https://developer.volvocars.com/apis/docs/getting-started/ to register an app and copy/past the primary app vcc key in the plugin config
 - Enter your username/password in the plugin config.
+(This seems to be depracated, currently Volvo enforces 2FA, see sector 2Factor authentication)
 - Optional:
    - Set a VIN if you connected more than one car to your volvo account.
 If empty the plugin will use the 1st car attached to your Volvo account
    - Set an update interval.
 If you don't pay Volvo for the API, you're only allowed to do 10.000 calls per day.. so make sure not to set the update interval too low.
 The plugin does 4 calls on every interval.